 Assistant Professor of Music

-Danh Pham is Assistant Professor of Music and Director of Bands at Washington State University.
-He conducts the Wind Ensemble and serves as the Coordinator of Instrumental Music Education within the University's School of Music and liason to the College of Education.
+Danh Pham is Assistant Professor of Music, Conductor of the WSU Symphony Orchestra, and Director of Bands at Washington State University.
+He conducts the Symphonic Wind Ensemble, teaches Instrumental Conducting, and serves as the Coordinator of Recruiting within the University's School of Music.

-Pham has appeared as a guest conductor and clinician at several region honor bands throughout Texas, the Midwest, and the Pacific Northwest.
-His ensembles have appeared at the Oregon Music Education Association State Conference (twice), the MENC Biennial Northwest Conference, the National Association of Teachers of Singing (NATS) Southwest Convention, and the Texas University Interscholastic League State (UIL) Marching Contest.
+Dr. Pham has appeared as a guest conductor and clinician for several honor ensembles.
+He most recently returned from Vietnam where he conducted the National Ballet and Opera Orchestra, and will be returning this year to conduct a newly formed professional wind ensemble at the Ho Chi Minh Conservatory of Music, as well as the Saigon Philharmonic Orchestra.
+His ensembles have appeared at the Oregon Music Education Association State Conference, the MENC Biennial Northwest Conference, the National Association of Teachers of Singing (NATS) Southwest Convention, and a Gershwin Gala Concert at Seattle’s famed Benaroya Hall.

 Dr. Pham is a part of several commissioning projects for wind band.
 He also serves on the Collegiate Advisory Board for the Western International Band Clinic and is a contributing Research Associate for the Teaching Music Through Performance in Band series released by GIA Publications.
 Dr. Pham has also presented at the Washington Music Educators State Conference.